Thank you for reading our post, please rate this article at the end.

 But the truth is, unless you encounter a Karen, you will likely be yelled at or profiled in the US.
 Same thing in Mexico… you’re less likely to run to drug lords or anything like that.

-If anything, I’ve been to Mexico, and from my conversation with locals, tourists are pretty safe because even cartels recognize how important they’re to the economy, especially at the border.
+If anything, I’ve been to Mexico.
+From my conversation with locals, tourists are pretty safe because even cartels recognize how important they are to the economy, especially at the border.
 Furthermore, there’s always a heavy presence of security forces everywhere in town, seen and unseen.
 It’s not uncommon to see police walking casually with their M-4s.

 Don’t Wander Out of Tourist Areas